 But most importantly, good scholarly articles are written with the high standards expected of research publications and exhibit qualities that promote scientific excellence.

 A scholarly article is a piece of academic writing usually published in a scholarly journal or depository.
 It is typically written by academics and students pursuing education requirements and academic milestones.

 A scholarly article can be written by one author or more.

 A group of researchers from different academic disciplines (and institutions) can collaborate in writing a scholarly article.
 For example, a publication on an excavated archaeological site may be contributed by a team consisting of archeologists, anthropologists, and physicists.

 Scholarly articles are scholarly because they provide new knowledge to the academic and research fraternity that can expand into different research branches or discoveries.
 Think of academic publishing that bridges the past to the future.

-An article published in a high-impact journal would have undergone a comprehensive peer review process by experienced researchers and underwent a series of revisions to ensure that it addressed all the shortcomings and recommendations.
+An article published in a high-impact or reputable journal would have undergone a comprehensive peer review process by experienced researchers and underwent a series of revisions to ensure it addressed all the shortcomings and recommendations.

 Therefore, a published scholarly article is a reliable and credible source for reference by other researchers.